Professor Dan Graff presents research on just wage at Vatican ‘Future of Work’ conference

 Graff said it was meaningful that the conference began with a papal audience.
 “It felt like Pope Francis was welcoming us and sending us off to do this important work,” he said.

 The Future of Work project launched in 2016.
 The first phase of the project involved research and culminated in a comprehensive report, “Care is Work, Work is Care,” published in 2020.
-From there, regional groups held dialogues to share perspectives and lived experiences — including a meeting that the Center for Social Concerns co-sponsored last summer in Chicago with a focus on the hospitality sector.
+From there, regional groups held dialogues to share perspectives and lived experiences — including a meeting that the Institute for Social Concerns co-sponsored last summer in Chicago with a focus on the hospitality sector.

 The conference in Rome prioritized five themes: decent work in the food supply chain; decent work in mining and other extractive industries; social justice, human dignity, and inequality, especially with respect to marginalized groups; protection for migrants and their families; and just transition in the context of economic crises and climate change.